Notice of Pre-AIA or AIA Status

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Regarding claim 12, the limitation of “outputting, using the at least one processor and an output device, the show effect at the first location during occurrence of the at least one environmental factor of the plurality of environmental factors” renders the metes and bounds of the claim unclear.
-It is unclear what the “output device” is.
+Regarding claims 1, 12, and 18, the limitations related to the “output device” render the metes and bounds of the claim are unclear.
+In particular, claims 1 and 18 recite “an output device configured to output a show effect within the dining environment.”
+Claim 12 recites “outputting, using an output device activated by the at least one processor, a show effect at a first location within the environment during occurrence of at least one environmental factor of the plurality of environmental factors.”
 The present claim invokes 35 USC 112(f) and does not recite sufficient structure to perform the entire claimed function.
-While the claim recites a processor, the processor is not clearly comprising the claimed output device such that it can impart structure upon the output device.
-It is unclear how the processor and output device, in combination, perform the claimed function as the structure of the output device is unknown.
 Upon viewing the specification, paragraph [0037] merely discloses “output devices that generate the show effects.”
 The original disclosure does not describe, whether expressly, implicitly, or inherently, the structure/materials/acts that are capable of performing the claimed function associated with the output device.
 Therefore, the present claim invokes 35 USC 112(f) and the specification fails to provide sufficient details regarding the output device.
 Therefore, the claim is indefinite and is rejected under 35 USC 112(b).

 The following is a quotation of the first paragraph of 35 U.S.C.
 112(a):